alterNERDtive/VaultHunters-tweaks/README.md

 * Made significantly cheaper.
 Because fuck gating essential tools behind Echo POGs just because someone™ doesn’t like them.
+* Made compressed blocks found in factory room mineable again.
+Yes, that enables cheese.
+But otherwise you couldn’t use it on some blocks found in raw vault quarries.

 ### Refined Storage